skupperproject/refdog/README.md

 <dl>
 <dt><p>name</p></dt>
 <dd>
-<p>A name of your choice for this Skupper site.
+<p>A name of your choice for the Skupper site.
 </p>
 <div><b>Type:</b> String</div>
 </dd>